SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Progressive sparse low-rank model adaptation

 \yr{And the updated model paramaters $P$ will} then participate in the training process.
 During backpropagation, we define the Unstructural Backpropagation function $UB(\cdot)$ to propagate the gradients from the model parameters to the trainable parameters by:

-In this way, during the backpropagation process, the gradients on the model parameters $\nabla P$ \yr{will} be automatically cleared, since it is no longer a leaf node, and \yr{only} the gradients on the \yr{learnable} parameters $\nabla P_{learn}$ are stored, which significantly reduces the GPU memory usage during the fine-tuning process.
+In this way, during backpropagation, the gradients on the model parameters $\nabla P$ \yr{will} be automatically cleared, since it is no longer a leaf node, and \yr{only} the gradients on the \yr{learnable} parameters $\nabla P_{learn}$ are stored, which significantly reduces the GPU memory during the training process. \reb{Notably, unstructual backpropagation is not limited to our method but can be employed in other SFT methods like LT-SFT~\cite{ansell2021Lt-sft}, which can advance the development of future SFT fields. }